e271828e/Flight.jl/docs/notes/design/framework_spec.md

     mark_dead!(...)                          # heartbeat only — claims stay, §12.3
 end
 ```

+A `needs_calling_task` device runs the identical wrapper *inline* on the
+calling task — the invocation site, not the contract, is its only
+difference (§12.1's topology, §12.9's join exclusion).

 **The author owns the loop body; the framework owns the bracket.** The fork
 is decided by FlightCore's own history: its eight device hooks were never